SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.10.md

 When editing a dashboard, you can go to *Settings > User access* and specify the users and/or user groups that are allowed to view or edit the dashboard in question.
 When you did not have permission to change security settings, the users and user groups you entered would not be validated correctly.

-#### Dashboards app / Low-code apps: Changes to the feed could incorrectly influence the time window of a state timeline component [ID_34148]
+#### Dashboards app / Low-Code Apps: Changes to the feed could incorrectly influence the time window of a state timeline component [ID_34148]

 <!-- MR 10.3.0 - FR 10.2.10 -->